Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Introduction

 A second aim of these notes is to introduce {\em formal group laws}, and, following Artin and Mazur, to explain how they arise naturally from algebraic varieties.
 For us, the most important examples will be the {\em formal Picard group} and the {\em formal Brauer group} of a smooth and proper variety in characteristic $p$.
 Whereas the former arises as formal completion of the Picard scheme along its origin, the latter does not have such a description, and is something new.
 Oversimplifying again, we have a sort of crystal associated to a formal group law, namely, its {\em Cartier--Dieudonn\'e module}.
 For example, the Cartier--Dieudonn\'e modules of the formal Picard group and the formal Brauer group give rise to subcrystals inside first and second crystalline cohomology of the variety in question.
 And despite their abstract appearance, these formal group laws do have a geometric interpretation: for example, for supersingular K3 surfaces, the formal Brauer group controls certain very special one-parameter deformations, {\em moving torsors}, which are characteristic-$p$ versions of twistor space.
-These deformations are the key to the proof that {\em supersingular K3 surfaces are unirational}.
+These deformations are the key to the proof that {\em supersingular K3 surfaces are unirational}.\footnote{Due to a mistake in the proof, the unirationality of supersingular K3 surfaces remains a conjecture}

 And finally, a third aim of these notes is to make some of the more abstract concepts more accessible, which is why we have put an emphasis on computing everything for K3 surfaces.
 Even for a reader who cares not so much for K3 surfaces, these notes may be interesting, since we show by example, how to perform computations with crystals and formal Brauer groups.